M7 by Yves Saint Laurent.

 “Are you sure you can afford to ship us off for 10 days hal7azza?
 The market isn’t getting any better, you know”

-“7asesny enna your presence here is making it better 7amood”
+“7asesny enna your presence here is making it better 7amood” he teased.

 We got up to leave.
 When we got to the door, Dr. Nasser called us.